dmgts/dmgts/README.md

 - 👋 Hi, I’m @dimitrigatsos
 - 👀 A trained and experienced teacher attempting a career change into a full-time data related role.
-- 📊 I have experience as Data Analytics Assistant using mainly Excel and a dedicated tool.
+- 📊 I have experience as Data Analytics Assistant using mainly Excel and a custom data tool.
 - 🌱 I’m currently learning python, and SQL.
-- 💞️ I’m looking to collaborate on any project around data analytics (especially around Education).
+- 💞️ I’m looking to collaborate on any project around data analytics.
-- 📫 How to reach me dimitgatsos@gmail.com
+- 📫 How to reach me: contact@dmgatsos.com

 <!---
 dmgts/dmgts is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.